ezekielmogaka/Stock_status_monitoring_documentation/source/Development.rst

 HTML5, Bootstrap and JavaScript for user interface
 ---------------------------------------------------------------------
-Since this is a Web application, the interface is coded in HTML5 with Bootstrap framework incorporated to provide a better user experience JavaScript is also used to make the interface responsive and event/data driven.
+Since this is a Web application, the interface is coded in HTML5 with Bootstrap framework incorporated to provide a better user experience.
+JavaScript is also used to make the interface responsive and event/data driven.
+JavaScript is also used for client side validation.